Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 - Is there something I already own that could be used for this purpose instead?

-- Can I up-cycle or recycle something I already own to be a new, unique item?
+- Can I up-cycle or recycle something I already own into a new, unique item?

 - Do I actually NEED this thing, or do I just THINK I need it?
 (Hint: it’s probably the second one!)